 - The MMU recommends that, if demand response remains in the PJM market, there be only one demand response product, with an obligation to respond when called for all hours of the year, and that the demand response be on the demand side of the capacity market.
 (Priority: High.
 First reported 2013.
-Status: Not Adopted.15) - The MMU recommends that, if demand response remains in the PJM market, the emergency load response program be classified as an economic program, responding to economic price signals and not an emergency program responding only after an emergency is called.
+Status: Not Adopted.
+Pending before FERC.) - The MMU recommends that, if demand response remains in the PJM market, the emergency load response program be classified as an economic program, responding to economic price signals and not an emergency program responding only after an emergency is called.
 (Priority: High.
 First reported 2012.
-Status: Not adopted.) - The MMU recommends that, if demand response remains in the PJM market, a daily energy market must offer requirement apply to demand resources, comparable to the rule applicable to generation capacity resources.16 (Priority: High.
+Status: Partially adopted.) - The MMU recommends that, if demand response remains in the PJM market, a daily energy market must offer requirement apply to demand resources, comparable to the rule applicable to generation capacity resources.
+(Priority: High.
 First reported 2013.
-Status: Not adopted.) - The MMU recommends that, if demand response remains in the PJM market, demand response programs adopt an offer cap equal to the offer cap applicable to energy offers from generation capacity resources, currently \$1,000 per MWh.17 (Priority: High.
-First reported 2013.
-Status: Not adopted.) - The MMU recommends that, if demand response remains in the PJM market, the lead times for demand resources be shortened to 30 minutes with an hour minimum dispatch for all resources.
-(Priority: Medium.
-First reported 2013.
-Status: Adopted in full, Q1, 2014.) - The MMU recommends that, if demand response remains in the PJM market, demand resources be required to provide their nodal location on the electricity grid.
+Status: Not adopted.
+Pending before FERC.) - The MMU recommends that, if demand response remains in the PJM market, demand response programs adopt an offer cap equal to the offer cap applicable to energy offers from generation capacity resources, currently \$1,000 per MWh.
 (Priority: High.
 First reported 2013.
-Status: Not adopted.) - The MMU recommends that, if demand response remains in the PJM market, measurement and verification methods for demand resources be
+Status: Not adopted.
+Pending before FERC.)